Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She’s known for turning pathos into humor and mastering the mundane.
 It’s a shit, short world, have some fun.

 She’s played the violin for years and started when she was 6 in the Catholic choir.
 Everyone in her family plays a musical instrument, except mom.
 She yells a lot though, and sometimes it’s even in tune.
+Her father is a professional trombonist, when he’s not at the animal practice.

-Her father is a wildly popular veterinarian with a heart of gold.
+Her father is a wildly popular veterinarian.

 Her favorite diet is whatever she wants…in moderation. ;) She practices intermittent fasting.
 She also overcame bulimia (nearly killed her) and is open to discussing that fight with anyone and sharing what worked for her.
+The character in her book Manic Kingdom had bulimia, and it’s meant to show how bad it can get and the spiral that can engulf you.

 She gets up really early and goes to bed early.
 Not much for parties.